lubiana/no-framework-tutorial/04-development-helpers.md

 You can read more about its usage and possible rulesets in the [documentation](https://github.com/FriendsOfPHP/PHP-CS-Fixer#documentation)

-personally i like to have a more opiniated version with some rules added to the psr-12 standard and have therefore setup a configuration file that i use in all my projects .php-cs-fixer.php:
+personally i like to have a more opiniated version with some rules added to the psr-12 standard and have therefore setup a configuration file that i use in all my projects `.php-cs-fixer.php`:

 ```php
 <?php declare(strict_types=1);